 The Guardian writes that he tested positive for the corticosteroid triamcinolone in 1999.
 Armstrong denied the allegation by suggesting that the substance was from a skin cream he used.
 The cyclist went on to win seven consecutive Tour De France competitions.

-But the scandal has dogged his steps for years; Armstrong has been subjected to several investigations concerning his drug use.
+But the scandal has dogged his steps for years; Armstrong has faced several investigations concerning his drug use.
 He finally admitted to Oprah Winfrey in 2013 that he has used performance enhancing drugs and his reputation has never recovered.

 The Sharapova response

-However, Sharapova’s decision to break the story herself immediately has been praised.
+However, Sharapova’s decision of breaking the story herself immediately garnered praise.
 Fellow tennis star Serena Williams was quoted by ET Online saying: “I think most people were surprised and shocked by Maria but at the same time most people were happy that she was just upfront and very honest and showed a lot of courage to admit to what she had done and what she had neglected to look at.”